scottishgovernment/resources.mygov.scot/_additional/standards-endorsement.md

 A technology leader will be a responsible individual from Scottish Government or Scottish public sector tasked with overseeing the implementation of endorsed standards in their directorate or organisation.
 Technology leaders may also create new suggestions.

-## Recommendation & Endorsement Process
+## Recommendation and Endorsement Process

 ### 1. Suggestion